AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 Remarks:

-* Each interface defined in `.vCDL` file yields a corresponding header file and a source file. e.g. The `IRotary` interface yields `RotaryInterface.h` and `RotaryInterface.cpp`.
+* Each interface defined in `.vCDL` file yields a corresponding header-source pair. e.g. The `IRotary` interface yields `RotaryInterface.h` and `RotaryInterface.cpp`.
 * We need to implement the bridge logic, not in `*Interface.cpp`, but in `*Interface_User.cpp`.
-Otherwise, every `.vCDL` file update re-generates and overwrites our implemention in `*Interface.cpp`.
+Otherwise, every `.vCDL` file update re-generates and overwrites our implementation in `*Interface.cpp`.

 `RotaryInterface.h` would look like